 Shifting 12 years into the future, Captain Pike has been promoted to Fleet Captain; (as Starfleet gears-up for what [it] believes is an inevitable confrontation with the Klingon Empire).
 Boarding (now) ‘Captain’ Colt’s cadet-filled ship for a training cruise, Pike finds himself, once again, facing his past enemies and ghosts; but this time, what price is he willing to pay?
 Sound familiar?

-THE STORY: At last, we learn the details of what happened to Captain Pike leading up to his horrific accident, which resulted in his career-ending, debilitating injuries (as seen in ‘The Menagerie’); as well as delving more-deeply into his personal war with himself, as he examines the decisions he’s made along the way.
+THE STORY: At last, we learn the details of what happened to Captain Pike leading up to his horrific accident, which resulted in his career-ending, debilitating injuries (as seen in ‘The Menagerie’); as well as delving more deeply into his personal war with himself, as he examines the decisions he’s made along the way.

 Stuart Moore writes a great (if not, bittersweet) tale of a hardened career man, who has lead his ship with courage, while enduring personal sacrifice; only to give everything he’s got to save his crew, and the Federation, itself, from an enemy that is hell-bent on exacting it’s revenge.

-This story hits all the right marks; with Moore writing Pike as the tormented soul, as well as, the stalwart commander and savior, who doesn’t shirk from his responsibilities, no matter the personal costs.
+This story hits all the right marks; with Moore writing Pike as the tormented soul, as well as, the stalwart commander and saviour, who doesn’t shirk from his responsibilities, no matter the personal costs.

 Also, Moore examines Pike’s relationship with (at-first) Yeoman, (then) Captain Colt, as both are tested to their limits; becoming comrades, even friends, as the years pass and they pay their dues to Starfleet; upholding it’s principles and ideals as they transcend the lines between good enough and great.
 I especially liked the ending sequence between Pike and Colt; very poignant and telling stuff.